2 Ingredient Peanut Butter Cookies

 This post may contain affiliate links.
 See my disclosure policy.

 These 2-ingredient peanut butter cookies are easy to make and need no eggs, flour, dairy, or leavening agents.
-I love their addictive, chewy texture!
+They are soft, chewy, and full of peanut butter flavor.

-Luckily, I always have the 2 ingredients I need for this peanut butter cookie recipe.
-With only peanut butter and maple syrup, I can make golden brown, crispy cookies with a crunchy bite and melt-in-your-mouth center.
+My family adores peanut butter cookies.
+Luckily, I always have the two ingredients I need for this version.
+With only peanut butter and maple syrup, I can make golden brown, crispy cookies with a crunchy bite and a melt-in-your-mouth center.

 Table of Contents